Category Archives for "Dogs General"

 Top 5 Small Dog Breeds in the UK

 First in line comes the Cocker Spaniel; they have received the accolade of being pure beauty.
-They are a sight to see when properly groomed and are doted on by owners.
+They are a sight to see when properly groomed and are doted on by the owners.
 They aim to please their owners and are all round cheerful as long as they are in the company of adults and or children.
 They enjoy being playful thus making a good addition to a household with children.

 The second popular breed is the French Bulldog.
 They are considered to be a rather now sought-after breed.
 They are said to be a great choice for first time dog owners as they adapt to living spaces rather quickly, additionally, where training is concerned they excel and are fast in correcting mistakes.
 French Bulldogs have proven to be friendly and overall cooperative animals.